vernamlab/SCApeGoat/README.md

 # SCApeGoat
 Note: Currently a work in progess.
-Features may not work as expected! \n
+Features may not work as expected!
 Documentation: https://vernamlab.org/SCApeGoat